Undoing Changes Made to Your Computer [Windows 11 Fix]

 How can I fix Undoing changes made to your computer message?

 Before trying any of the solutions recommended below, we suggest you detach every connected peripheral.
 There is the off chance that they may be interacting with a process and triggering this error.

 - Click the Search button from the Taskbar, type device manager, and click the app from the results.

-- Click the Display adapters section to expand it, right click on the driver, and select Update.
+- Click any outdated driver section; in this case, we use the Display adapters section, right-click on the driver, and select Update driver.